 Before you lodge a complaint:

 Before reaching out to DFFH, try raising your complaint with the service provider first.
-You do not have to do this if it is unsafe or a serious matter.

 Can you complain on behalf of someone else?

 Yes, you can make a complaint for another person for example as a family, guardian or advocate.
-You may need written or verbal consent or to explain your relationship to the person.

 Additional Information:

-The complaints process is free, you don’t need a lawyer, but you can seek legal advice.
 You can use an interpreter or support person.

 What can this body do to help?